notpike/Hambone/README.md

 ## rpi_vx-7r
+あの時だ！ :D

 I built a RPi controller for my Yaesu VX-7R handheld so it can activate the PTT and transmit audio without human interaction.
+It listens for DTMF commands from the transceiver and dose an action accordingly.
+Think of this as an IRC bot but with a radio!

 This project was the result of an experiment I had seeing if my handheld could work as a POCSAG transmitter.
 It didn’t work because the VX-7R doesn't support transmitting data at 9600 baud.
-More or less it took the 2FSK coming from the audio source and modulated it as NFM so in short, no beans… :/

-Not to throw away a mostly working product I re-purposed my failed experiment so it can be a fake number station or something that can transmit automated messages like the weather or time. :D
+More or less it took the 2FSK coming from the audio source and modulated it as NFM.
+Not to throw away a mostly working product I re-purposed my failed experiment so it can be something fun like a fake number station or read the weather.

+This program was written for the RPi and Yaesu VX-7R in mind however the core functionality should work for other applications.
+Mileage may vary if you use other platforms.

 ## Required Software
 ```
+$ sudo apt update
 $ sudo apt install python3-numpy mpg123 cw espeak-ng
 $ pip3 install pyaudio scipy gTTS pyowm==2.10.0
 ```

-## RPi Enable NTP Time
+## Enable NTP Time and change Time Zone
 ```
 $ sudo timedatectl set-ntp True
+$ sudo raspi-config

+(raspi-config): Localisation Options --> Change Time Zone
 ```

 ## ENV Class